 Who is Affected – Officer, Enlisted?

 Each branch determines which careers and ranks are being cut.
 This is something they normally decide based on desired end strength, current overages, and other needs.
-What is important to know is that the Reduction in Force affects officer and enlisted alike.
+What is important to know is that the Reduction in Force affects officers and enlisted alike.
 For example:

 - In June 2014, the Army cut 1,100 Army Captains, and they were scheduled to cut 500 Majors in July.
-In most cases they are given a little less than a year to separate.
+In most cases, they are given a little less than a year to separate.